brielov/resty/README.md

 ## Authentication

 `resty` does not have built-in authentication / authorization.
-Instead, I recommend moving this logic to a separate helper function.
+Instead, it is recommended moving this logic to a separate helper function.

 ```typescript
 import { Request, HttpStatus, HttpError } from "resty";